-Oversands School is an independent, specialist residential and day school in rural Cumbria, providing high quality education for boys and girls aged between 10-19.
-The school meets the needs of a diverse group of pupils with a range of behaviour, emotional and social special needs.
+Oversands School is an independent, specialist day and residential school, providing high quality education for boys and girls.
+Based in Cumbria, the school meets the needs of a diverse group of pupils with a range of complex learning needs, social and emotional diﬃculties and challenging behaviours.

 Who to contact

 Where to go

 Grange Over Sands

 What is the process to get a place at the school?

 Parents are welcome to contact the school directly themselves if they would like to arrange a visit, however referrals are made to the school by the local authority (LA).
 The school will then read the paperwork and if they have capacity and can meet need, they will contact the LA to discuss the young person further and whether they can invite them in for a visit.
 Once the school has met the young person, if they are happy to offer a place they will let the LA know formally in writing and this will usually then need to go to panel.